lsst-it/ittn-024/index.rst

 Exterior Calibracion Hill
 ---------------------------

-In these 4 areas, all are connected with 24 Fiber optic filament cables that come from the computer room located in the main building.
+The areas listed above are all connected with a 24 Fiber optic filament cable that comes from the computer room located in the main building.

 A Fiber optic splice enclosure (MUFA) was used on the calibration hill, the fiber optic filaments inside the MUFA were separated into 4 separate fiber optic cables.
 Each one of these cables was routed towards each location as shown in the image below.